michaeljcamara/VanGo/README.md

 In most cases, VanGo should not require any input from the user.
 It should operate automatically, producing both the ShuttleVanCalendar and ShuttleVanTable as output.
 However, certain features have been added to VanGo to allow the user additional manual control over the scheduling process.

 ### Access and Edit VanGoScript <a name="access"></a>
-This section shows how to open the VanGoScript and activate the features, which are detailed in the following section.
+This section shows how to open the VanGoScript and activate the available features, which are detailed in the following section.
 Also see the embedded GIF for a quick demonstration.

 1. Go to the [Form_Responses Google Sheet](https://docs.google.com/spreadsheets/d/1qjh1UbBCpMU0obs-D6CP6WFEYRkZBZ7GXn-jp6SUeus/edit#gid=1266965723).
 2. Click on the `Tools` menu button and select `Script editor..`